godiard/help-activity/source/help.rst

 9. Stop, or close the Activity.

+.. _Speak Help:

 Speak Help
 ----------
 .. image :: ../images/HelpSpeech1.png

-You can have Speak read out loud, the text in Help.
-You can select a whole page of Help, and have it read out loud to you while you explore that Activity.
+You can have Speak, or robot Alice, read aloud, the text in Help.
+You can select a whole page of Help, and have it read aloud to you while you explore that Activity.

 Try it now, Select the text in this frame.

-To select text, follow these instructions.
-Move the mouse to the top left of the text, there is a green arrow near the correct point.
+To select text, move the mouse to the top left of the text, there is a green arrow near the correct point.
 Click the left, or main, mouse button.
 Move the cursor to the bottom right of the text to select, there is a red arrow near the correct point.

 Bring in the :doc:`/frame` with the "Frame key" or F6.
 Press on the "Speech lips" icon in the bottom of the frame, then press on *Say selected text*.
 Notice also that there is a pause feature, once *speech* has started.